stedrew/net2008-ansible-lab/README.md

 ## HowTo

-* Create EC2 instance for control machine
-* Install Ansible on it
+* Install Ansible on your computer
 * Clone this repo:

 ```bash